Ernst Chladni: Musical instruments

 Since at least 1738, a musical instrument called a Glasspiel or verrillon, created by filling beer glasses with varying amounts of water, was popular in Europe.
 The beer glasses were struck by wooden mallets shaped like spoons to produce "church and other solemn music".
-Benjamin Franklin was sufficiently impressed by a verrillon performance on a visit to London in 1757 that he created his own instrument, the glass armonica, in 1762.
+Benjamin Franklin was sufficiently impressed by a verrillon performance on a visit to London in 1757 that he created his own instrument, the glass harmonica, in 1762.

-Franklin's armonica inspired several other instruments, including two created by Chladni.
-In 1791, Chladni invented the musical instrument called the euphon (not to be confused with the brass instrument euphonium), consisting of glass rods of different pitches.
+Franklin's harmonica inspired several other instruments, including two created by Chladni.
+In 1791, Chladni invented the musical instrument called the euphon (not to be confused with the brass instrument euphonium), consisting of glass rods used to play different pitches.
 Chladni's euphon is the direct ancestor of the modern day musical instrument known as the Cristal Baschet.
 Chladni also improved on Hooke's "musical cylinder" to produce another instrument, the clavicylinder, in 1799.

 Chladni travelled throughout Europe with his instruments giving demonstrations.

 Contributions to meteoritics

 Chladni became interested in meteoritics following a conversation he had with Georg Christoph Lichtenberg about a fireball that Lichtenberg supposedly saw in the Gӧttingen sky in November 1791.
 Inspired by this report, Chladni researched reports of similar phenomena as well as reports of other falling masses across Europe and North America within the last century.
 Based on the uniformity among these sightings, he concluded that the phenomena of fireballs and falling masses must be genuine.

 This led him to publish Über den Ursprung der von Pallas gefundenen und anderer ihr ähnlicher Eisenmassen und über einige damit in Verbindung stehende Naturerscheinungen ("On the Origin of the Iron Masses Found by Pallas and Others Similar to it, and on Some Associated Natural Phenomena") in 1794.
 In this book he proposed that meteorites have an extraterrestrial origin.
 He argued that this would explain the high speeds of the falling masses as well as linking the masses to the fireballs; they glow intensely bright as they enter the Earth's atmosphere.
 He hypothesized that these meteorites were chunks of material that had either never been consolidated in the formation of larger masses or were debris from the formation and destruction of planets.
 This was a controversial statement at the time, since meteorites were thought to be of volcanic origin.
-Additionally, his claims challenged the established belief that nothing existed beyond the moon except for other stars and planets.
+Additionally, his claims challenged the established belief that nothing existed beyond the Moon except for other stars and planets.
 Indeed, this supposed emptiness of space had fascinated Chladni as a child when he learned about the relatively large distance between Mars and Jupiter, where the Asteroid Belt is now known to exist.
 This observation factored into his account for the origins of meteorites.